ryanklee/think-taink/docs/problem_statements.md

 Gaps/Inconsistencies:
 - Lack of specific plans for integrating large language models with our trait bundle system
 - Need for more detailed strategies on maintaining agent individuality in language-based interactions
+- Lack of frameworks for studying and implementing emergent language protocols in deep multi-agent systems
+- Need for strategies to balance individual agent traits with collective language evolution

 ## 7. Privacy-Preserving AI in Experimental Settings